JPMorgan to pay about $200 million to settle Asia hiring probes

-JPMorgan Chase and Co (JPM.N) is expected to pay about $200 million to settle criminal and civil probes over its Asian hiring practices, according to a person familiar with the matter.
+JPMorgan Chase and Co (JPM.N) is expected to pay about $200 million (151.43 million pounds)to settle criminal and civil probes over its Asian hiring practices, according to a person familiar with the matter.

 A settlement, which could come later this year, would end probes that began three years ago into whether JPMorgan investment banking executives in Hong Kong hired sons and daughters of officials of Chinese companies as a way to win business.